 While a macro is being recorded, the following operation will be recorded into a macro file.

-Display Mode Target Operation Function

-Source mode Instant Watch pop-up menu Make setting in the dialog box opened by Adds a symbol.
+Display Mode Target Operation Function Source mode Instant Watch pop-up menu option Make setting in the dialog box opened by clicking on the menu option Adds a symbol.

-option clicking on the menu option